 Interpretation of Film

 Film was the dominant medium of the last century and yet we have only begun to understand it, especially in the post-celluloid period of digital and convergent screen cultures.
 What is the “language” of cinema?
 What are the elements of style through which films communicate?
 What are the audiovisual literacy skills necessary to “read” those elements within an aesthetic system?
 In this course, you will learn how to approach such broad but fundamental questions to the interpretation of films as texts.
-Based in close analysis, the course moves from formal compositions, such as techniques of mise-en-scène, cinematography, editing, and sound.
+Based in close analysis, the course begins with the formal compositions of cinema, introducing you to techniques of mise-en-scène, cinematography, editing, and sound.
 We will then consider the structures of narrative and genre that organize those formal elements, as well as the economic contexts of film promotion, reception, and stardom that determine cinematic meaning.
 As the semester draws to a close, we will examine film techniques in relation to issues of authorship, including race and ethnicity, gender, sexualities, transnationalism, and intermediality.
-The films in this course derive from a range of traditions, including studio filmmaking in the Classical Hollywood era, independent and international art-house auteurs, documentary and the avant-garde practices, and the contemporary blockbuster.
+The films in this course derive from a range of traditions, including studio filmmaking in the Classical Hollywood era, independent and international art-house auteurs, documentary and avant-garde practices, and the contemporary blockbuster.